manifoldfinance/geth/README.md

 Miners can start mining MEV blocks by running MEV-Geth or by implementing their own fork that matches the specification.

-In order to start receiving bundles from searchers, miners will need to publish a [public https endpoint that exposes the `eth_sendBundle` RPC](https://github.com/flashbots/mev-relay-js).
+In order to start receiving bundles during the Flashbots Alpha, miners will need to publish a public https endpoint that exposes the `eth_sendBundle` RPC and request to be added to the mev-relay service.

-MEV-Geth is maintained by the Flashbots core dev team and [the source code can be found on github](https://github.com/flashbots/mev-geth).

 #### Patch diff